 The total cost to complete the Substance Use Certificate is approximately $3,000.
 Courses are paid for individually when you register for them.

 International tuition are calculated at 3 times domestic rates.

-For individual course fees please see course descriptions or class schedule.
+For individual course fees please see the courses tab and click on the course code.